Lenkov-verse: Crossovers

 The first crossover Five-0 had actually occurred outside the Lenkov-verse and occurred between Five-0 and NCIS: Los Angeles.
-During the second season episode "Ka Hakaka Maika'i", Daniela Ruah made a guest appearance as her NCIS: LA character Kensi Blye.
+During the second season episode "Ka Hakaka Maikaʻi", Daniela Ruah made a guest appearance as her NCIS: LA character Kensi Blye.

 A second crossover event with the two series happened with "Touch of Death" later in the same season.

 Note: Due to the amount at which Five-0 actors crossover into Magnum, guest-appearances by Five-0 actors in Magnum are listed in a separate table.

 Production

 Lenkov, Guggenheim, and David Wolkove have all written for Hawaii Five-0 and Magnum P.I, with Lenkov also having written for MacGyver.
 Lenkov wrote fifty-eight episodes of Hawaii Five-0, seven of MacGyver, and fifteen of Magnum P.I.
 Guggenheim has written twenty-five episodes of Hawaii Five-0 and sixteen of Magnum P.I.
 Wolkove has written forty-eight episodes of Hawaii Five-0 and two episodes of Magnum P.I.
 The series have also used many of the same directors.